-COSS is designed as a one-stop shop for all your cryptocurrency needs and the platform goes far beyond the normal contours of your regular, vanilla cryptocurrency exchanges.
+COSS.io is designed as a one-stop shop for all your cryptocurrency needs and the platform goes far beyond the normal contours of your regular, vanilla crypto exchange.
 COSS’s first product is a payment gateway/POS for online and offline merchants and they have also launched a fully operational crypto exchange.
-COSS is also a micro-crypto economy, and an Ethereum-based ERC20 token that enables its holders to receive revenues in the form of transaction fees charged by the COSS system for cryptocurrency transactions.
+COSS is also a micro-crypto economy and an Ethereum-based ERC20 token that enables its holders to receive revenues in the form of transaction fees charged by the COSS system for cryptocurrency transactions.

 As you can see, the team is trying to do a lot of things.
 Merchants – both online and offline – can now gear their entire online stores through the COSS platform.
 It allows them to manage all their finances from one place, accepting cryptocurrency payments at their store and keeping impeccable records while also having crypto-to-fiat functionalities.

 The COSS exchange has a legal paper trail that points toward its legitimacy, but COSS exchange activity is still not overseen by any dedicated agency, which means that not all jurisdictions currently have rules governing cryptocurrency exchanges.

 One more thing worth noting is that there haven’t been any major reports of a hack at COSS, which isn’t surprising since it’s new.

 As mentioned above, COSS has offices in Bucharest, Singapore, and New York and is led by Co-founder Dan Cearnau, Visionary, and Co-founder Rune Evensen, Team Coordinator Ioana Frincu, and Tech Officer Iulian Oprea.
 These people are professionals in their field who have been doing this for years and they are focused on platform security, which, along with plans and the platform’s technical specifications, is outlined in the company’s 2017 whitepaper.